 In this paper, we have emphasized and encouraged a tool box perspective, where for each option both the assumptions and advantages have been defined.
-Recognizing assumptions is important: (1) to communicate what is needed to make the processing method effective, (2) to define the role the method could play in the seismic toolbox, and when it would be the appropriate and cost-effective choice, and when to seek another option and (3) last but not least, to help understand what is behind the breakdown and failure of the algorithms - to help guide research that can produce methods that are effective when current methods fail.
+Recognizing assumptions is important: (1) to communicate what is needed to make the processing method effective, (2) to define the role the method could play in the seismic toolbox, and when it would be the appropriate and cost-effective choice, and when to seek another option and (3) last but not least, to help understand what is behind the breakdown and failure of the algorithms - to help guide research that can produce methods that are effective when all current methods fail.
 Multiple removal remains (and will remain) a key and central objective in seismic data processing, for as long as we use a smooth velocity model for migration.
+Please see Weglein [2021b].

-For dealing with onshore challenges, Weglein (2013a) proposed a three-pronged strategy.
-The development of new onshore preprocessing and processing methods that do not need near surface information would be an important step and advance towards realizing that strategy.
+For dealing with onshore challenges, Weglein [2013b] proposed a threepronged strategy.
+The development of new onshore preprocessing and processing methods that do not need near surface information would be an important step and advance towards realizing a more capable set of on-shore tool box options.

 In our view, direct and indirect methods each have a role to play, the former where the assumed physics captures some component of reality and the latter (indirect methods) as the only possible choice for the part of reality that is beyond our physical models, equations and assumptions.
-Furthermore, it would be ideal if the indirect method and the direct method were cooperative and consistent.
+Furthermore, it would be ideal if the indirect method and the direct method were cooperative, complementary and consistent.
 That cooperation can be arranged by choosing the objective function or sought after quantity to be satisfied (in the indirect solution) as a property of the direct solution (e.g. Weglein, 2012).

-In summary no method is the appropriate and indicated cost effective choice under all circumstances - and for example stacking or Radon filtering could be the method of choice if their assumptions are satisfied in a given circumstance and play.
-Broadening and increasing the options and collective tool box capability is the goal - and when needed to have the option to spend more to deliver more.
+In summary, no method is the appropriate and indicated cost effective choice under all circumstances - and for example stacking or Radon filtering could be the method of choice if their assumptions are satisfied in a given circumstance and play.
+Broadening and increasing the options and collective tool box capability is the goal - and, when needed, to have the option to spend more to deliver more.